Webpack Output Hashing Setup

 Should I use [hash], [chunkhash], or [contenthash] for production builds?

 Always prefer [contenthash] for CSS, images, fonts, and JS bundles.
-Reserve [chunkhash] only when chunk-level granularity is strictly required.
-Avoid global [hash] as it invalidates all assets on any compilation change, defeating immutable caching.
+It scopes the fingerprint to the individual file’s content, so a change to app.js does not rotate the hash on vendors.js.
+Reserve [chunkhash] only when chunk-level granularity is explicitly required.
+Avoid global [hash] entirely: it invalidates every asset in the compilation when any file changes, defeating immutable caching.

 How does Webpack 5 handle asset fingerprinting without file-loader or url-loader?

-Webpack 5 uses native asset modules (type: 'asset/resource', 'asset/inline', 'asset/source') with the generator.filename property.
-This eliminates external loader dependencies, standardizes hash generation, and reduces build overhead.
+Webpack 5 native asset modules (type: 'asset/resource', 'asset/inline', 'asset/source') replace both loaders.
+Configure generator.filename per rule to control the output pattern.
+This eliminates external loader dependencies, standardizes hash generation, and removes an entire class of misconfiguration: url-loader limit thresholds silently switching assets to inline base64 without a hash.

 Can I use query-string fingerprinting instead of filename hashing?

 Filename hashing is strongly recommended over query strings (?v=hash).
-Many CDNs, reverse proxies, and HTTP caches ignore query parameters for storage, leading to stale asset delivery, failed cache invalidation, and increased origin load.
+Many CDNs, reverse proxies, and HTTP caches strip or ignore query parameters when computing cache keys.
+The result is stale asset delivery, failed cache invalidation, and increased origin load.
+The cache key architecture page covers this trade-off in detail.